 - Take oral pain medications for a day or two

-- Return for a follow-up exam about two weeks after surgery
+- Return for a follow-up exam between one and three weeks after surgery

 Possible complications from surgical removal that might affect fertility include damage to the epididymis or to the tube that transports sperm (vas deferens).
 It's also possible that a spermatocele might come back, even after surgery.